vitrivr/ADAMpro/docs/README.md

 For checking the performance of ADAMpro, also consider the creation of flame graphs.
 For more information see [here](https://gist.github.com/kayousterhout/7008a8ebf2babeedc7ce6f8723fd1bf4).

 ## Deployment
-For introductory information see the [Getting started](#getting-started) section.
+For introductory information see the [getting started](#getting-started) section in this documentation.

-### Advanced deployment without HDFS
+### Distributed deployment without HDFS
+The distributed deployment without HDFS can be used if ADAMpro is being deployed on one single machine only (but still in a simulated distributed environment).

 The folder `scripts/docker-nohdfs` contains a `docker-compose.yml` file which can be used with `docker-compose`.
-For this move into the `docker-nohdfs` folder an do:
+For this, move into the `docker-nohdfs` folder an run:
 ```
 docker-compose up
 ```
-This will start up a master and a worker node.
-For adding more workers, run:
+This will start up a master and a single worker node.
+To add more workers, run the `scale` command and specify the number of workers you would like to deploy in total:
 ```
 docker-compose scale worker = 5
 ```
 Note that this setup will not use Hadoop for creating a HDFS, but will rather just mount a folder to all Docker containers (both master and worker container).
+Therefore this deployment will only work if all containers run on one single machine.